KyleMayes/vulkanalia/tutorial/book/src/presentation/swapchain.md

 The meaning of these structs and exactly which data they contain is discussed in the next section.

-All of the details are in the struct now, so let's extend `check_physical_device` once more to utilize this method to verify that swap chain support is adequate.
-Swap chain support is sufficient for this tutorial if there is at least one supported image format and one supported presentation mode given the window surface we have.
+All of the details are in the struct now, so let's extend `check_physical_device` once more to utilize this method to verify that swapchain support is adequate. swapchain support is sufficient for this tutorial if there is at least one supported image format and one supported presentation mode given the window surface we have.

 ```rust,noplaypen
 let support = SwapchainSupport::get(instance, data, physical_device)?;
 let swapchain = !support.formats.is_empty() && !support.present_modes.is_empty();
 ```

-It is important that we only try to query for swap chain support after verifying that the extension is available.
+It is important that we only try to query for swapchain support after verifying that the extension is available.
 The last line of the function changes to:

 ```rust,noplaypen
 Ok(extensions && swapchain)
 ```

-## Choosing the right settings for the swap chain
+## Choosing the right settings for the swapchain

 If the conditions we just added were met then the support is definitely sufficient, but there may still be many different modes of varying optimality.
-We'll now write a couple of functions to find the right settings for the best possible swap chain.
+We'll now write a couple of functions to find the right settings for the best possible swapchain.
 There are three types of settings to determine:

 * Surface format (color depth)
 * Presentation mode (conditions for "swapping" images to the screen)
-* Swap extent (resolution of images in swap chain)
+* Swap extent (resolution of images in swapchain)

 For each of these settings we'll have an ideal value in mind that we'll go with if it's available and otherwise we'll create some logic to find the next best thing.